Fast, Free Auto Insurance Quotes

 Minimum Liability Coverage in Maryland

-Maryland's minimum liability amounts are as follows:
+Maryland's minimum car liability insurance amounts are:

 - $30,000 bodily injury per person.